Benoît Paire: 2012: First ATP Tour singles final

-Benoît kicked off his 2012 season at the Chennai Open, beating French Open quarter-finalist Fabio Fognini for the loss of just one game, before falling to Israeli Dudi Sela, despite leading by a set, in the second round.
-Continuing his preparation for the Australian Open, Paire played at the Heineken Open in Auckland, coming through qualifying before beating former world no. 1 Juan Carlos Ferrero and 4th seed Juan Ignacio Chela to make it to his first ever quarter-final in an ATP event.
+Benoît kicked off his 2012 season at the Chennai Open, beating French Open quarterfinalist Fabio Fognini for the loss of just one game, before falling to Israeli Dudi Sela in the second round, despite leading by a set.

+Continuing his preparation for the Australian Open, Paire played at the Heineken Open in Auckland, coming through qualifying before beating former world no. 1 Juan Carlos Ferrero and 4th seed Juan Ignacio Chela to make it to his first ever quarterfinal in an ATP event.
 Here he lost to eventual finalist Olivier Rochus in three sets.

-At the Australian Open, Paire drew top twenty-five player and former world no. 9 Stan Wawrinka in the first round, falling in straight sets.
+At the Australian Open, Paire drew top twenty-five player and former world No. 9 Stan Wawrinka in the first round, falling in straight sets.
 Benoît next played two back-to-back ATP 250 events at the Brasil Open (losing in the first round to David Nalbandian), and a week later the Buenos Aires where he was again beaten by Stan Wawrinka.
 Benoît played his third clay court tournament in a row at the Mexican Open (part of the ATP 500 Series), losing in the second round to clay court specialist Nicolás Almagro, despite taking the first set.
 Next, Benoît competed in back-to-back ATP Masters 1000 events Indian Wells & Miami.
 At Indian Wells, Paire lost is in the first round to VTR Open runner-up, Carlos Berlocq, this represented Benoît's first main draw participation at this level.
 Despite this, Paire had to qualify in Miami, and lost in the final round of qualifying to David Goffin.